SASWAT123/Spring-Data-Rest/README.md

 Our Dao needs to extends the JpaRepository for it to work.

-You can check the working of this using POSTMAN for any other tool.
+You can check the working of this using POSTMAN or any other tool.